 - Itchiness

-- Regularly taking the opioid in a way that’s not intended by the doctor who prescribed it
+- Regularly taking the opioid or pain pill in a way other than as prescribed by the doctor

 - Seeking the same prescription from multiple doctors (doctor shopping)